dwyl/home/tldr.md

 #### Outdoor Gym

-We have reserved 10 x 4m of garden space and $4000 for an outdoor gym area.
+We have reserved 10 x 4m of garden space and $4000 for an outdoor gym area. e.g:

 ![movestrongfit](https://user-images.githubusercontent.com/194400/44260859-b3d2a080-a20d-11e8-8109-d983b8bcf449.jpg)
 ![outdoor-gym](https://user-images.githubusercontent.com/194400/44260861-b3d2a080-a20d-11e8-8abe-8ef97fffe376.jpg)